-- Choose ‘Start Selector’ under ‘Financial Aid Selector’.
-Submit all the information you can (the more information you provide, the more search results you will receive).
+- Choose ‘Start Selector’ under ‘Financial Aid Selector.’
+Submit all the information you can (the more details you provide, the more search results you will receive).

 The Career Cruising Theory and Philosophy

 Career Cruising was designed in England by a group of career advisors in 1969.
 Career Cruising is featuring more than 15,000 professional and vocational traits, all related to Holland codes, a well-established method that is used to provide the best career guidance.

-The Career Cruising self-assessment method is measuring skills, levels of education, vocational likes and dislikes, and provides possible career paths and opportunities.
+The Career Cruising self-assessment method is measuring skills, levels of education, vocational likes and dislikes, and offers possible career paths and opportunities.
 Career Cruising is available as an Internet-based tool for career exploration and planning.
 It is allowing individuals to identify and view occupations that are relating to their preferences and contains job descriptions, employment outlooks, professional advice, salary ranges, testimonials, and information on educational options and programs.

-Academic advisors are generally using the Career Cruising self-assessment tool to begin with career exploration rather than as a definitive vocational or occupational analysis.
+Academic advisors are using the Career Cruising self-assessment tool, to begin with, career exploration rather than as a definitive vocational or occupational analysis.
 If students complete Career Cruising in combination with appropriate advising, they may be better able to make decisions that will benefit them.
-The will not only have an increased self-efficacy, they will also enjoy long-term benefits thanks to their engagement in university communities, through co- and extra-curricular activities that will enhance their collegiate experience, and they will develop decision making skills that will benefit them throughout their careers and lives.
+The will not only have an increased self-efficacy, but they will also enjoy long-term benefits thanks to their engagement in university communities, through co- and extra-curricular activities that will enhance their collegiate experience, and they will develop decision-making skills that will benefit them throughout their careers and lives.

-If academic advisors integrate Career Cruising into the advising experience, they will better be able to evaluate a student’s personal abilities, aptitude, and interests, which will be helpful to come up with realistic professional and/or academic goals.
-Academic advisors can easily use the findings of Career Cruising’s assessment to understand their students better, and to come up with adequate educational and professional advice and programming.
+If academic advisors integrate Career Cruising into the advising experience, they will better be able to evaluate a student’s personal abilities, aptitude, and interests, which will be helpful to come up with realistic professional and academic goals.
+Academic advisors can easily use the findings of Career Cruising’s assessment to understand their students better and to come up with adequate educational and professional advice and programming.
 Quality career self-assessments like Career Cruising may result in better time management and greater advising effectiveness.